Sriracha-UI/sriracha/README.md

 ### Installing

-To install Sriracha UI to your project simply run `yarn add sriracha-ui` || `npm i sriracha-ui` and your ready to hook it up!
+To install Sriracha UI to your project simply run `yarn add sriracha-ui` || `npm i sriracha-ui` and you're ready to hook it up!

 ### CSS overhaul and AppWrapper